blakeblackshear/frigate/docs/docs/frigate/hardware.md

 - RK3576
 - RK3588

-The inference time of an rk3588 with all 3 cores enabled is typically 25-30 ms for yolo-nas s.
+The inference time of a rk3588 with all 3 cores enabled is typically 25-30 ms for yolo-nas s.

 ## What does Frigate use the CPU for and what does it use a detector for?
 (ELI5 Version)